 This article is sponsored by Environmental Defense Fund.

-The Inflation Reduction Act (IRA) is a major win for American businesses, offering companies billions of dollars in tax credits, loans and other incentives to accelerate progress toward environmental sustainability.
-Many believe it is destined to be transformative — if those incentives are implemented efficiently and effectively.
+The Inflation Reduction Act (IRA) is a major win for American businesses, offering companies billions of dollars in tax credits, loans, and other incentives to accelerate progress toward environmental sustainability.
+Many analysts believe it is destined to be transformative — if those incentives are implemented efficiently and effectively.

 Mills: How does the IRA support progress toward your climate goals, and those of your customers?

 Hornyak: GM plans to make its global products and operations carbon neutral by 2040 and eliminate tailpipe emissions from its new U.S. light duty vehicles by 2035.
 Like GM, many major corporations have pledged to reduce their emissions output to net zero.

 Meeting ambitious climate commitments requires swift action to address the enormous carbon footprint left by transporting products across the global supply chain.
 To meet these bold climate commitments, corporate America’s carbon footprint needs to change — and fast.
 Fortunately, fleet electrification is a key part of our customer’s roadmaps to achieve their sustainability goals.

 Commercial fleet owners have an opportunity to step boldly into a zero-tailpipe emissions future with positive impact on the bottom line.
 These economic incentives and lower operating costs can tip the scale for many businesses struggling to commit to EV conversion, and dramatically accelerate fleet electrification across industries.

 Mills: What needs to happen to make sure the IRA delivers on its potential?
 What’s one piece of advice you’d like to share with other companies regarding the IRA?